Instructional design is evolving - your toolkit should, too.

 - Look for real engagement signals: time on task, decision-making patterns and knowledge transfer.

-The hidden cost of tool overload (and how to stay lean)
+The cost of tool overload and how to keep your instructional design toolkit lean

 You’re familiar with the phrase ‘too many cooks spoil the broth’ – the same is true of instructional design tools.
 It can be tempting to get your hands on the latest and greatest of everything, but having too many tools can put you in hot water, too.